 We’ve also been doing all the usual traditions associated with Christmas baking – making wishes as they stir the Christmas pudding, exclaiming ‘erghh Mummy, that’s gross’ when I tell them that the original mince pie – made way back in the 13th century – would have included a mixture of meat, fruit and spices.
 Christmas baking is definitely great fun, especially when you can get others to take part with you.

 However, I’m not one to knock a golden opportunity.
-And the opportunity is that I have enough time to make another batch of these Christmas Wreath Biscuits to really get me into the Christmas spirit.
+And the opportunity is that I have enough time to make another batch of these Christmas wreath cookies to really get me into the Christmas spirit.
 They’re not only full of Christmassy flavours (think spice, citrus, cranberries), but they also look beautifully festive.

-Top Tip for Making Wreath Biscuits
+Top Tip for Making these biscuits

-Secret: these cookies are actually a bit of a whizz to make.
+Secret: these wreath cookies are actually a bit of a whizz to make.
 Just don’t tell anybody that bit when they are congratulating you for being so clever in the kitchen and wondering where you find the time to be so clever, especially at this time of year… shhhhh.

 The way to perfection with these cookies is to chill them for 30 minutes after you cut them out.
 This helps them to retain a perfect shape rather than splodging out all over the place as they bake.

 Even my lovely man agrees they are pretty good.
 And he normally likes his biscuits un-adorned (I got carried away zig-zagging the white chocolate and forgot to leave him a couple of naked biscuits).

 They also make a great gift too – that’s if… if, if, if… you can bear to part with them.

-- 200g/ 11/2 cups plain (all purpose flour)
+- 200 g/ 11/2 cups Plain (all purpose flour)

-- 225g/ 1 cup unsalted butter – cubed
+- 225 g/ 1 cup Unsalted butter – cubed

-- 40g/ 1/3 cup icing (confectioner) sugar
+- 40 g/ ⅓ cup Icing (confectioner) sugar

-- 45g/ 1/4 cup vanilla caster sugar
+- 45 g/ ¼ cup Vanilla caster sugar

-- Finely grated zest of 1/2 an orange
+- Finely grated zest of ½ an orange

-- Finely grated zest of 1/2 a lemon
+- Finely grated zest of ½ a lemon

-- 100g/ 3/4 cup white chocolate – chopped & melted
+- 100 g/ ¾ cup White chocolate – chopped & melted

-- 40g/ 1/4 cup pistachio nuts – finely chopped
+- 40 g/ ¼ cup Pistachio nuts – finely chopped

-- 40g/ 1/4 cup dried cranberries – chopped small
+- 40 g/ ¼ cup Dried cranberries – chopped small

 - Put the flours, sugars, spice, citrus zests and butter into a bowl and rub together using your fingertips until the mixture first resembles breadcrumbs and then starts to bind together.
 Knead briefly and gently until the mixture forms a smooth biscuit dough

-- Roll out on a lightly floured work-surface to approximately 1/2 cm (1/4 inch) thick.
-Press out circles of the dough using a pastry cutter with a diameter around 7cm (2 1/2 inches).
+- Roll out on a lightly floured work-surface to approximately ½ cm (¼ inch) thick.
+Press out circles of the dough using a pastry cutter with a diameter around 7cm (2 ½ inches).
 R-roll the dough once and cut out any extra biscuits that you can

-- Using a much smaller cutter* of around 2cm (3/4 inch) in diameter, cut out the middle of the biscuits, then lay the biscuits on baking sheets and chill for 30 minutes before baking.
+- Using a much smaller cutter* of around 2cm (¾ inch) in diameter, cut out the middle of the biscuits, then lay the biscuits on baking sheets and chill for 30 minutes before baking.
 Meanwhile preheat the oven to 140°C/ 275°F/ GM 1

 - Bake the biscuits for 25-30 minutes until very lightly golden – you are not looking for these biscuits to brown significantly – they are cooked long and low to get a nice crunch without a suntan